-$^{2}$ If a generic version of the drug is available but you use the brand drug, you will be responsible for the cost difference between the brand and generic drug in addition to the applicable copayment for the brand drug.
+2 If a generic version of the drug is available but you use the brand drug, you will be responsible for the cost difference between the brand and generic drug in addition to the applicable copayment for the brand drug.
+This "brand-over-generic fee" does not contribute to your out-of-pocket maximum.
 This fee may be waived when (i) you have tried and failed the generic drug option, and (ii) you have received prior authorization to use the brand version of the drug.